mashu/ImmuneDiscover.jl/docs/src/index.md

 3. `output`: TSV file to save output.

 ### Optional Arguments
-`--insert-minlen`: Minimum length of an insert `--insert-maxlen`: Maximum length of an insert `--flank-mincount`: Minimum number of reads per flanks `--flank-frequency`: Minimum frequency of flanks
+- `--insert-minlen`: Minimum length of an insert (Default: 15)
+- `--insert-maxlen`: Maximum length of an insert (Default: 40)
+- `--flank-mincount`: Minimum number of reads per flanks (Default: 25)
+- `--flank-frequency`: Minimum frequency of flanks (Default: 0.5)
-`-c, --mincount`: Minimum count of a match `-f,--frequency`: Lowest frequency of a match
+- `-c, --mincount`: Minimum count of a match (Default: 3)
+- `-f,--frequency`: Lowest frequency of a match (Default: 0.1)
-`-p, --nprefix`: Number of nucleotides to extract from the 5' end of the query sequence `-s, --nsuffix`: Number of nucleotides to extract from the 3' end of the query sequence
+- `-p, --nprefix`: Number of nucleotides to extract from the 5' end of the query sequence (Default: 7)
+- `-s, --nsuffix`: Number of nucleotides to extract from the 3' end of the query sequence (Default: 7)

 ### Regex output
 The output is a compressed TSV file with the following columns: